21lakshh/21lakshh/README.md

 ## Projects

 ### **SignSync**
-**AI-powered learning application designed to bridge communication gaps for the Deaf and Mute community.** Using gesture detection and NLP techniques to convert American Sign Language (ASL) gestures into human-readable text.
+**AI-powered application designed to bridge communication gaps for the Deaf and Mute community.** Using gesture detection and NLP techniques to convert American Sign Language (ASL) gestures into human-readable text.

 - Used OpenCV and Mediapipe with custom training to detect specific hand gestures.
 - Integrated a Large Language Model (LLM) to convert detected ASL gestures into meaningful, grammatically correct human language.